D7EAD/EasySniff/README.md

     - ...to copy any selected data in any shown cell.
   - Single click [any mouse key] + P:
     - ...to perform a port scan on an IP from an appropriate cell.
-  - Single click [any mouse key] + D:
-    - ...to perform DNS lookup on an IP from an appropriate cell.
   - Double click [any mouse key]:
     - ...to ping a selected IP from an appropriate cell.